james-truong/python-binance-bot/README.md

 # Use pip to install all requirement libraries

 # Make sure to edit the config file for your own API keys

+# Can trade any cryptocurrency - just make sure to change the symbol constants in bot.py